 App's complexity

-As we’ve mentioned earlier, the app development timeline is directly linked to the application’s complexity.
-A simple notes app with a few screens requires less time to be shipped than a live streaming application with third-party integrations and real-time data processing.
+As we’ve mentioned earlier, the mobile app development timeline is directly linked to the application’s complexity.
+For example, a simple appointment scheduling app takes less time to be shipped compared to a feature-rich virtual hospital platform with telemedicine capabilities and wearable integration.

 The type and complexity of technologies used are among the main criteria that may slow down or speed up the mobile app development process.
 For example, cutting-edge technologies like machine learning, artificial intelligence, virtual reality (VR), and augmented reality (AR) may stretch the timeline assigned to your app.